ElectricalGang

 What is a Voltage Sensor?

-Voltage sensors are used to monitor or measure, calculate and determine the supply of voltage.
+Voltage sensors are used to monitor or measure, calculate, and determine the supply of voltage.
 With the help of this sensor, we can determine the AC or DC voltage level.
 The input of this sensor can be voltage.
-While the output can be output switches, analog voltage signal, a current signal, audible signal, etc.
+While the output can be output switches, analog voltage signals, current signals, audible signals, etc.

 Some of the sensors available in the market provide sine waveforms or pulse waveforms such as output and vibration area modulation that can generate outputs like PWM (pulse width modulation) or FM (frequency modulation).
 The size of this sensor depends on the mains voltage divider.